-Robert Schober was born in Neuendettelsau, Germany, in 1971.
-He received the Diplom (Univ.) and the Ph.D. degrees in electrical engineering from the University of Erlangen-Nuermberg in 1997 and 2000, respectively.
+Robert Schober received the Diplom (Univ.) and the Ph.D. degrees in electrical engineering from Friedrich-Alexander University Erlangen-Nuremberg (FAU), Germany, in 1997 and 2000, respectively.
 From May 2001 to April 2002 he was a Postdoctoral Fellow at the University of Toronto, Canada, sponsored by the German Academic Exchange Service (DAAD).
-From 2002 to 2012 he was a Professor and Canada Research Chair in Wireless Communications at the University of British Columbia (UBC), Vancouver, Canada.
-Since January 2012 he is an Alexander von Humboldt Professor and the Chair for Digital Communication at the Friedrich Alexander University (FAU), Erlangen, Germany.
+From 2002 to 2011, he was a Professor and Canada Research Chair at the University of British Columbia (UBC), Vancouver, Canada.
+Since January 2012 he is an Alexander von Humboldt Professor and the Chair for Digital Communication at FAU.
 His research interests fall into the broad areas of Communication Theory, Wireless Communications, and Statistical Signal Processing.